fbpx

 Extra Help

 The federal government offers extra help with paying for your Part D drug plan and paying for your medications if you qualify and is based on income.
 This is what is called a Low-Income Subsidy.
 Anyone can apply for this from Social Security at any time.
-Help is only awarded based on proving low-income and limited resources.
+Help is only awarded based on proving low income and limited resources.
 You must have an annual income that falls below 150% of the Federal Poverty Level based on your household size.

 Beneficiaries who qualify may receive assistance with paying their monthly Part D premiums, their annual Part D deductible, and their co-payments on retail medications.
 There are various levels of qualification, and your subsidy level determines how much assistance you will get toward your premiums.
 Someone qualifying with a full subsidy would have 100% of their Part D premium paid for, up to the benchmark allowed by Medicare for that particular year.